mickpr/B2V/README.md

 # B2V
-# ImageMagick tests for image transformations for generating weave appearance for fabric visualization.
+# ImageMagick library C++ tests with image transformations used for generating weave appearance for fabric weft visualization.